gitsindonesia/ui-component/packages/list/README.md

-# GITS List Component
+# Morpheme List

-Use `List` component for creating list, grouping list and creating menus.
+Morpheme List component is used for creating list, grouping list and creating menus.

 ## Installation